ritikgupta2002/FlightAndSearchService/README.md

 - Once you have addded your db config as listed above , go to the src folder from your terminal execute `npx sequelize db:create`

+# DB Design
+-Airplane table
+-Flight
+-Airport
+-City

+-A flight belongs to an airplane but one airplane can be used in multiple flights -A city has many airports but one airport belongs to a city -One airport can have many flights but one flight of particular id can belong to only one airport